oye-ahmad/Testing/README.md

 when we configured gRPC ports for each instance then this worked

 so first we flew all the 3 drones simultaneously only takeoff and hover for 10 seconds and then land

+when this runs successfully then we move towards the BCD path coverage for the swarm of these drones